-Disabled by Default Automatic failover is disabled by default.
-This prevents Couchbase Server from using automatic failover without you explicitly enabling it.
+Automatic failover is disabled by default.
+This prevents Couchbase Server from using automatic failover without the functionality being explicitly enabled.

-Required Intervention Automatic failover will only fail over one node before requiring human intervention.
-This is to prevent a chain reaction failure of all nodes int he cluster.
+Automatic failover will only fail over one node before requiring administrative interaction.
+This is to prevent a cascading failure from taking the cluster completely out of operation.

-Failover Delay There is a minimum 30 second delay before a node will be failed over.
-This time can be raised, but the software is hard coded to perform multiple pings of a node that may be down.
-This is to prevent failover of a functioning but slow node or to prevent network connection issues from triggering failover.
-For more information about this setting, see Enabling and Disabling Auto-Failover.
+There is a minimum 30 second delay before a node will be failed over.
+This can be raised, but the software is hard coded to perform multiple "pings" of a node that is perceived down.
+This is to prevent a slow node or flaky network connection from being failed-over inappropriately.

-Once an automatic failover has occurred, the Couchbase Cluster is relying on other nodes to serve replicated data.
-You should initiate a rebalance to return your cluster to a fully functioning state.
-For more information, see Section 5.5.4, “Handling a Failover Situation”.
+Once an automatic failover has occurred, the Couchbase Cluster is relying on replicas to serve data.
+A rebalance should be initiated to return your cluster to proper operational state.
+For more information, see Section 5.1.4, “Handling a Failover Situation”.